Haydz/haydz.github.io/_posts/2020-04-13-OpenSoc&elearn.md

 ![OSquery](/images/opensoc_2.png)

 I had completed the eLearnSecurity Incident Responder certification exam in December (course found here: [Course](https://www.elearnsecurity.com/course/incident_handling_response_professional/_.
 So I had a large list of investigating queries to use.
-For my exam I had them in Splunk and ELK search formats) (not all of them), so I thought it would be easy enough to
+For my exam I had them in Splunk and ELK search formats) )(not all of them), so I thought it would be easy enough to convert them to Graylog.
+Or at least use as a reference sheet.

 ![Query](/images/opensoc_3.png)